Coronavirus (COVID-19): update on holding public events

 We'll assess applications to hold an event on a case by case basis in line with government regulations.
 Our criteria for this will include:

 - The current infection rate across the borough.

 - The nature of your event, including the number of attendees, site, proposed activities and transport plans to get to and from the venue.

 - The COVID-19 safety measures you'll have in place that meet government requirements.

 To hold an event you may need to apply for permission and give us time to assess it and put in place the relevant legal requirements.

 You should submit an application if your event will:

-- Require licences e.g. street trading or sale of alcohol.
+- Require licences, such as street trading or sale of alcohol

 If your event is on private land and doesn’t fall into one of the above categories you do not need to notify the Council.